The Passion for Animals and their Welfare

 She most recently served as CFO for First Look Media in New York City.
 First Look houses both the non-profit investigative journalism website The Intercept and film and production company First Look Productions.
 Prior to First Look, Kathleen served as SVP, Finance for The Guardian News and Media-US and Controller for CBS Radio Digital Media.
 She also held finance roles at The Walt Disney Company and ABC Local Television Network.

 Kathleen received her B.S. from Old Dominion University and MBA from Boston University.
-She currently lives in NY with her husband, daughter, 2 dogs, 1 cat, many fish and FFAS rescue donkey Rico!
+She currently lives in NY with her husband, daughter, 2 dogs, 1 cat, many fish and FFAS rescue donkeys Rico and Jack!
 Read about Rico HERE.

 Treasurer; Website Designer; Newsletter support